 1/4 teaspoon allspice

 1/2 teaspoon cinnamon

 8 oz. can tomato sauce

 1 14-oz can kidney beans, rinsed

 8 oz. whole wheat spaghetti, cooked

 - Heat olive oil in a large pot over medium-high heat.
 Add onion and cook 3 minutes, or until softened, stirring often.
-Add garlic and then stir in chili powder through paprika; stir to coat and cook 1 minute.
+Add garlic and veggie crumbles, then stir in chili powder through paprika; stir to coat and cook for 2 minutes.

 - Add vinegar, broth, tomato sauce, and kidney beans.
 Bring to boil.
 Reduce heat to medium-low.
 Simmer partially covered for 30 minutes, stirring occasionally.

 - Serve over whole wheat spaghetti and garnish with onions and cheese.
 Serves 4